Smriti-Prajapati/ParcelGo-Last_Mile_Delivery/README.md

 ## Features

-* Customer registration and order placement
+* Customers can register, place orders, and track deliveries.
-* Automatic delivery charge calculation
+* Delivery charges are calculated automatically before an order is confirmed.
-* B2B/B2C and prepaid/COD pricing
+* Supports B2B/B2C and prepaid/COD orders.
-* Pickup and drop zone detection
+* Pickup and drop locations are mapped to configured zones.
-* Manual and automatic delivery-agent assignment
+* Admins can assign agents manually or use automatic assignment.
-* Order tracking with complete status history
+* Customers can view the complete tracking history of an order.
-* Failed-delivery rescheduling
+* Failed deliveries can be rescheduled for another attempt.
-* Admin management of zones, rates, orders, and agents
+* Admins can manage zones, rates, orders, customers, and delivery agents.
-* Email and SMS notifications for delivery status changes
+* Customers receive email and SMS notifications when the delivery status changes.

 ## Tech Stack